mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 It is possible for our sharding scheme to end up constructing sstables spanning differently-sized shards for the same level.
 One clear example is the case of levelled compaction, where, for example, sstables enter at some density, and after the first compaction the result &mdash; being 2x bigger than that density &mdash; is split in the middle because it has double the density.
 As another sstable enters the same level, we will have separate overlap sets for the first and second half of that older sstable; to be efficient, the compaction that is triggered next needs to select both.

 To deal with this and any other cases of partial overlap, the compaction strategy will transitively extend the overlap sets with all neighboring ones that share some sstable, constructing the set of all sstables that have some chain of overlapping ones that connects it to the initial set[^1].
 This extended set forms the compaction bucket.

-[^1]: Note: in addition to TRANSITIVE, "overlap inclusion methods" of NONE and SINGLE are also implemented for experimentation, but they are not recommended for the UCS sharding scheme.

 In normal operation we compact all sstables in the compaction bucket.
 If compaction is very late we may apply a limit on the number of overlapping sources we compact; in that case we use the collection of oldest sstables that would